 Flegal and her colleague Barry Graubard have examined data from the huge HANES III survey of the U.S. population (1988 — 1994) which included a bunch of anthropometric measurements of a large sample of the population, in addition to body-weight.
+It’s important to keep a healthy diet to avoid obesity, check tophealthjournal to learn more.
 They then examined death certificates from the U.S. death registry that linked to the HANES III survey participants through the year 2000 to see who died when, and of what.

 What they found is summarized in the PubMed abstract